kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 ```
 <br/>

-**When you push it to production, you will need to go to Netlify and enter these values for your project when you are deploying it under build settings**
+**When you deploy it to production, you will need to go to through your CMS and enter the API credentials.
+I use Netlify, so I entered my values under build settings**

-You'll find these credentials in your Algolia dashboard.
+You'll find these credentials on your Algolia dashboard.

 ### <center> Step 2c </center>
-Add a js file anywhere you like, it doesn't matter since we will be using the require method in Line 1 (in Step 2) to export queries to gatsby-config, this file will contain your GraphQL query.
+Create a new file called algolia.js and save the file anywhere you like, it doesn't matter since we will be using the require method in Line 1 (in Step 2) to export queries to gatsby-config, this file will contain your GraphQL query.

 In my case, I wanted to query for my blog posts so I ended up using the same information I use to display my posts.
 Yours might look a little different, I have MDX installed which allows me show both MD and MDX files, if you use regular MD posts, you can use the allMarkdownRemark query.